zui125/ML4ME_Textbook/README.md

   1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
   2. Type "Python: Select Interpreter"
   3. Choose the one with `ml4me-student`

+#### VS Code can't find the conda kernel
+- **Solution:**
+  1. Open a `.ipynb` file in VS Code
+  2. Click on the kernel name in the top-right corner
+  3. Select "ml4me-student" from the list
+  4. If not listed, select "Select Another Kernel" → "Python Environments" → "ml4me-student"

+#### Windows: "conda command not found" in regular Command Prompt
+- **Solution:** Always use "Miniforge Prompt" from Start Menu, NOT regular Command Prompt

+#### GitHub: "Authentication failed" when cloning
+- **Solution:** Make sure you created a GitHub account and verified your email

 ### 📚 What's in This Book?